mrdcvlsc/learning-space/notes/books.md

 # Books

+## Programming Languages

+- **Compilers: principles, techniques, and tools** - go to book when studying about compilers

 ## Software Engineering

 1. **Design Patterns: Elements of Reusable Object-Oriented Software** (Gang of Four) - _The first/original book that documents software design patterns in OOP.
 This is more like a diehard documentation than an easy going tutorial._